2022 World Wrestling Championships

 The 2022 World Wrestling Championships was the 17th edition of the World Wrestling Championships of combined events and was held between 10 and 18 September 2022 in Belgrade, Serbia.

-The UWW Bureau approved the candidature of Belgrade, Serbia as the host of the 2023 Senior World Championships.
+The UWW Bureau approved the bidding of Belgrade, Serbia as the host of the 2023 Senior World Championships.
 However, due to the restrictions on Russia for hosting World Championships in 2021–2022, Belgrade replaced the former city of Krasnoyarsk as the World Championships host for 2022.
 In addition, Russian and Belarusian athletes have been banned from 2022 World Championships.